marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

   -  Choose a free TCP port on your machine in the range 1025-65535 (e.g. 2080);

-  -  Set up the tunnel using your access to one of the gate machines of the cloud (e.g. gate.cloudveneto.it) and providing your TCP port of choice and the IP address of your remote VM:
+  -  Set up the tunnel using your access to the gate machine of the cloud (i.e.. gate.cloudveneto.it) and providing your TCP port of choice and the IP address of your remote VM:

      ::